 Phenibut acts directly on the GABAB receptor sites.
 Drugs and substances such as baclofen, GHB, and alcohol also bind to these sites.Note: Some believe that high doses of phenibut also bind to the GABAA receptors, which is where benzodiazepine drugs such as Valium, Ativan, Klonopin, and Xanax bind to, though this is a topic of debate in the scientific community.

-Calm Support (Read review…) is a powerful opiate withdrawal supplement that contains a synergistic blend of nutrients specifically formulated to ease symptoms fast.
+Opiate Withdrawal Formula is a powerful opiate withdrawal supplement that contains a synergistic blend of nutrients specifically formulated to ease symptoms fast.
 Many people have used this product to minimize withdrawal symptoms naturally.

 Among the nutrients are two herbs that also activate GABA receptors in the brain:

 Note: These two herbs are some of my absolute favorites for opiate withdrawal.
 They both increase GABA levels in the brain naturally, leading to less anxiety, relaxation of muscles, and an easier time falling and staying asleep.
 If you can afford it, I also highly recommend taking this awesome supplement, because the benefits are just too good to pass up.

 Baclofen For Opiate Withdrawal Conclusion